ShadyBoukhary/flutter_clean_architecture/README.md

 ##### Contents of Data
 * **Repositories**
   * Every `Repository` **should** implement `Repository` from the **Domain** layer.
-  * Using `polymorphism`, these repositories from the data layer can be passed accross the bounderies of layers, starting from the `Controller` down to the `Usecases` through the `Presenter`.
+  * Using `polymorphism`, these repositories from the data layer can be passed accross the bounderies of layers, starting from the `View` down to the `Usecases` through the `Controller` and `Presenter`.
   * Retrieve data from databases or other methods.
   * Responsible for any API calls and high-level data manipulation such as
     * Registering a user with a database